 5. Process of recovering information signal from received carrier is known as ________

-Explanation: Detection means extracting information Contained in a modulated carrier wave while minimum magnitude of input signal required to produced a specified output is Sensitivity.
-Ability of receiver to select wanted signal from various incoming signal is called Selectivity and Multiplexing means sending multiple signals over a communication link at the same time in the form of a single complex signal.
+Explanation: Demodulation means extracting information or message signal from the transmitted modulated wave, while minimum magnitude of input signal required to produced a specified output is known as Sensitivity.
+The ability of receiver to select wanted signal from various incoming signals is called Selectivity.
+Fidelity means reproducing all modulating frequencies equally, without any distortion.

-6. What is the use of varacter diode in radio receiver?
+6. What is the use of a varactor diode in radio receiver?